trinodb/trino/docs/src/main/sphinx/admin/properties-catalog.md

 - **Default value:** `false`

 Requires [](prop-catalog-store) to be set to `file`.
-If true, existing catalog property files cannot be removed with `DROP CATALOG`, and now new catalog files can be written with identical names with `CREATE CATALOG`.
+If true, existing catalog property files cannot be removed with `DROP CATALOG`, and no new catalog files can be written with identical names with `CREATE CATALOG`.
 As a result, a coordinator restart resets the known catalogs to the existing files only.